Protected chaos in a topological lattice: Methods

 \subsection{Qualitative proportionality between the effective inductance and scroll amplitude}

-To explain the correlation between the effective inductance and scroll amplitudes, we consider a bulk node in Fig.~\ref{figCircuitSchematic}b.
+To explain the correlation between the effective inductance and scroll amplitudes, we consider a bulk node in Figure~\ref{figCircuitSchematic}b.
 The current flowing into the bulk node is given by

 where $I_\text{right}$ and $I_\text{left}$ represent the currents flowing through the right and left inductor lumps, respectively.
-Considering the current flow directions shown in Fig.~\ref{figunit}, we substitute the current integral expressions into the above relation as
+Considering the current flow directions shown in Figure~\ref{figunit}, we substitute the current integral expressions into the above relation as

 and rearranging this relation, we arrive at